wdlkmpx/gmrun/README.md

         make
         make install

+    By default it will use the GTK3 ui if it's available.

-    Pass --enable-gtk3 to ./configure to build the gtk3 ui
+    Pass `--enable-gtk2` to `./configure` to build the gtk2 ui

     Optionally you can configure your window manager to call gmrun with WinKey + R or something.